SrividyaGanapathi/MBTI-Personality-Prediction/README.md

 * Build a model for identifying the personality type based on the chosen words.

 #### Epic-3
 * Build the front end app
+  - Create the first page layout
+  - Design the user input layout
+  - Set connections to the backend servers
 * Performing sanity check using test cases

 ## Icebox
 #### Epic-4
+* Identify users who know their MBTI personality to try the app.
-* Bulid a database of the words selected, the predicted personality and the actual personality for checking the accuracy of the model.
+* Bulid a database of the statements selected, the predicted personality and the actual personality for checking the accuracy of the model.
 * Fine tuning the model to increase accuracy.